gonium/gosdm630/README.md

 easy to integrate it into your home automation system.
 Both a REST-style API and a streaming API are available.

+**NOTE**: `gosdm` is not longer actively developed and has been archived.
+The development og `gosdm` is continued at [volkszaehler/mbmd](https://github.com/volkszaehler/mbmd) under the name `mbmd` which stands for ModBus Measurement Daemon.
+`mbmd` adds support for additional meters and grid inverters.

 ## Supported Devices

 The meters have slightly different capabilities.
 The EASTRON SDM630 offers